Ronald Blair

-Ronald Blair (born January 21, 1993) is an American football defensive end who is a free agent.
-He played college football at Appalachian State.
-He was drafted by the San Francisco 49ers in the fifth round of the 2016 NFL Draft, and played for the team until 2020.
+Ronald Blair (born January 21, 1993) is an American former professional football defensive end who currently serves as the special teams quality control coach for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Appalachian State Mountaineers.
+He was selected by the 49ers in the fifth round of the 2016 NFL draft, and played for the team until 2020, after which he spent one season with the New York Jets.

 Early life

 Blair was born in Greensboro, Georgia and attended Greene County High School, where he played football.
 In 2010, he was named the Georgia Region 4-AA Defensive Player of the Year.

 College career

-Blair played college football at Appalachian State University from 2011-2015.
+Blair played college football at Appalachian State University from 2011 to 2015.
 In 2015, Blair was named Sun Belt Conference Defensive Student-Athlete of the Year, first-team all-conference honoree.
 In the Raycom Media Camellia Bowl, he forced a fumble and returned it 20 yards in the Mountaineers 31–29 victory over the Ohio Bobcats.

 Professional career

+Pre-draft

 Coming out of Appalachian State, analysts had Blair projected to be drafted anywhere from the third to sixth round.
 He was ranked the thirteenth best defensive end out of the 171 available by NFLDraftScout.com.
 Blair was invited to the NFL Combine and performed all the drills.
 He injured his quad on his first 40-yard dash attempt.
 At Appalachian State's Pro Day, he was able to successfully improve on all his numbers, except the shuttle, but chose not to redo his bench press or 3-cone drill.
 He improved his 40-yard dash from 5.18 to 4.85, his 20-yard from 2.96 to 2.81, his 10-yard from 1.74 to 1.63, his vertical from 30 inches to 33.5 inches, and broad jump from 9'5" to 9'11".